ADACHI CLINIC KOBE DESGIN LABORATORY

 Picture

-The French physician René Laennec (1781-1826) invented the first stethoscope in 1816.
-To hear the sounds made by the patient's heart or lungs, one end of the wooden tube was held to the patient's chest and the other to the physician's ear.
-The Traube stethoscope is the original version of the stethoscope invented by Laenac, which Ludwig Traube modified into an easy-to-use and portable stethoscope made from wood.
+The French physician René Laennec (1781–1826) invented the first stethoscope in 1816.
+To listen to a patient’s heart or lungs, one end of a wooden tube was placed on the chest, and the other to the physician’s ear.
+The Traube stethoscope, a direct descendant of Laennec’s design, was later adapted by Ludwig Traube into a more portable, user-friendly wooden instrument.

-We envisioned a stethoscope designed with the patient’s comfort at its core, prioritizing warmth and comfort through the use of warm natural materials like wood instead of cold steel for the parts that touch the user.
-Wooden Traube stethoscopes continue to play a vital role in midwifery, allowing intimate connections between caregivers and pregnant mothers.
-In creating medical tools like stethoscopes, we believe that user experience should never be overlooked; functionality should be harmonized with design.
-Moving away from conventional steel molds, we drew inspiration from the artistry of skilled woodworkers using the beauty of natural wood.
+We envision a stethoscope prioritizing patient comfort—favoring warm, natural materials like wood over cold steel for all parts in contact with the user.
+Wooden Traube stethoscopes remain essential in midwifery, fostering intimate connections between caregivers and mothers.
+In creating medical tools, user experience should never be sacrificed; functionality must harmonize with thoughtful design.
+Departing from conventional steel molds, we draw inspiration from skilled woodworkers, celebrating the beauty and warmth of natural wood.

 Picture